-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Granted, not many businesses publish scientific material as part of their marketing strategy.

-But, for those that do, BibSonomy is a premier social bookmarking site for businesses and academic types to collect, share, and collaborate with the most recent, highly relevant research-based material.
+But, for those who do, BibSonomy is a premier social bookmarking site for businesses and academic types to collect, share, and collaborate with the most recent, highly relevant research-based material.

 18. Instagram

-Instagram is for photo, video, and live video sharing.
+Instagram is one of the world’s most popular apps for photo, video, and live video sharing.

+It’s the world’s fourth most-used social media platform, with over 2 billion monthly users.

+The largest demographic on Instagram is 18 to 24-year-olds, representing 30.8% of users.

 19. Pearltrees